Summers are magical, right? School is out, the days are long, and free time abounds.

 Last, look for low student-to-instructor ratios (no more than 10 campers per teacher, and that goes for learning in-person or online) and be sure your that your camp runs background checks on all instructors.
 Safety first!

 6. Determine your budget based on your desired outcome for your child.

 Summer camp prices vary drastically—and for good reason.
 But don’t let sticker shock keep you from the camp of your (kid’s) dreams.
 Instead, evaluate price as part of the bigger picture, as much as budgets allow.
 Here’s how:

-- Think of camp as an investment.
+Think of camp as an investment.
 Kids and teens gain so much by attending summer camp.
 They build self-confidence, meet new friends, and gain independence in an inspiring setting.
 Sure, some camps are expensive, but when you look at the lengthy list of short-term and long-term benefits, you’ll realize they’re almost always worth the cost.

-5. Don’t be afraid to research.
+7. Don’t be afraid to research.
 A lot.

 Luckily, there are many ways to learn more about camps that catch your kid’s interest.
-You can attend a local camp fair, browse competitor websites, take a tour of the camp facilities, read customer reviews, or discuss the programs and courses with a customer service rep.
+You can attend a local camp fair, browse websites, take a tour of the camp facilities, read customer reviews, or discuss the programs and courses with a service rep.

 You can even tap into your own social group for suggestions.
 Ask around and see where other friends have sent their kids to camp.
 A personal recommendation is often a great indicator of what your student’s experience will be like.
 Plus, kids always have a great time when they get to attend camp with a few friends.

 What makes a summer camp a summer camp?
 Or, in other words, what are the big-picture qualities that make it possible for kids and teens to enjoy the different benefits of summer camp?
 I know we’ve already gone into a lot of detail, but I think it’s also important to step back and look at the big picture.